Bhawna-Vishwakarma/MCA-Java-Practical-s/README.md

 # Contact
 If you have any questions or want to reach out regarding this project, you can contact me at bvishwakarma1008@gmail.com.
 You can also find more of my projects on GitHub.
-Feel free to explore the practicals, learn, and enjoy coding in C++!
+Feel free to explore the practicals, learn, and enjoy coding in java!

 Thank you for checking out My leanning!